AathreyaG/reactai-starter/analysis.md

 ### Assumptions

 - The CSV format is standardized and will not change frequently.
+Let's restrict the file size to 100MB.
 - Users have the necessary permissions to upload, edit, and publish catalogs.
 - The application will be web-based and accessible to users with appropriate credentials.
 - The application will integrate with existing GSA platforms like FedMall and GSA Advantage.